ismikhail/imageshack-android-sdk/README.md

 ```
 The above code will generate a URL that returns an image with 200x200 resolution.
 The `autoCrop` parameter tells the imagizer that you want an image of exact `width` and `height`.
 If `autoCrop == false` image will fit into the box defined by `width` and `height` while preserving the original dimensions.

-You can also apply one of 20 unique filters to your images or convert to grayscale using imagizer.
+You can also apply one of 20 unique filters to your images or convert to grayscale using the Imagizer.
 ```java
 // public String imagizer(int width, int height, boolean autoCrop, int quality, int filter) String url = image.imagizer(200, 200, true, 90, 21);